 Riverview is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Riverview is a village of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Riverview who work in food service (19.03%), healthcare suport services (18.32%), and office and administrative support (12.50%).

-The percentage of people in Riverview with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.74% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Riverview is quite a bit lower than the national average among all cities of 21.84%: just 10.74% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Riverview in 2022 was $22,395, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $89,580 for a family of four.
 However, Riverview contains both very wealthy and poor people as well.